-I no longer use Hi-Fi speakers on my main system and have not done for sometime, switching to headphone use from the CDP.
+At the time of wrting this I was no longer use Hi-Fi speakers on my main system and had not done for sometime, switching to headphone use from the CDP.
 I use budget stand mounts for movies on the TV and a 2-way on my DAW but the Nelson Pass Labs Class A pre-amplifier and a Nelson Pass Class A Power Amplifier I put together in a past life had not seen use for some years.
-Before I switched to headphones I had built a simple power amplifier to headphone adaptor but never got to test or use it since I ended up with a good deal on the Yulong A100 Headphone amplifier at the time.
-Fast forward and after a few headphone amplifier box swaps I was in a situation with no way to drive headphones from my CDP so moved the headphone listening to a 2nd system on my audio workstation and laptop.
+Before I switched to headphones I had built a simple power amplifier to headphone adaptor but never got to test or use it since I ended up with a good deal on an Headphone amplifier at the time.
+Fast forward and after a few headphone amplifier box swaps I was in a situation with no way to drive headphones from my CDP so moved the headphone listening to a 2nd system I use on my audio workstation setup.

 Here is the original project : Power Amp Headphone Adapter